kostasgian21/heteroplasmy/README.md

 devtools::install_github("kostasgian21/heteroplasmy")
 ```

-If for face problems with using devtools to isnstall libraries from github, you can do it directly by using the remotes library.
+If you face problems with using devtools to isnstall libraries from github, you can do it directly by using the remotes library.

 ```
 # install.packages("remotes")